Charity Footprints Partner - Mark Schonwetter Holocaust Education Foundation

 Over the last few years, Mark and his daughters Ann Arnold and Isabella Fiske, have been sharing his story of survival with adults of all ages as well as students all over the Northeast.
 In 2016, Ann put her father's story in writing and published her first book, Together A Journey for Survival.
 Through Ann & Isabella's travels and speaking engagements they discovered one of the biggest obstacles that schools face with Holocaust Education is budget restraints.

 As a result, they have established the Mark Schonwetter Holocaust Education Foundation.
 The goal of this foundation is to raise funds to allow schools to apply for grants that will aide them in purchasing materials and funding programs that will enhance Holocaust curriculum.

-Expand and support Holocaust Education for students by providing funds to enable educators to teach the lessons learned from the past and how they relate to today.
+Expand and support Holocaust Education for students by providing funds necessary for educators to teach about the lessons learned from the past and how they relate to today.